The King's (The Cathedral) School: Selective state school

+Until 1976 the school was a Church of England grammar school for around 450 boys.
+1976 saw the school become both comprehensive and coeducational.
+Until 1997, however, there remained provision for boys to board.
 Since 1976, King's School has been a co-educational state school with around 650 boys and girls.
 The school acquired Academy status on 1 January 2011 and thus became an independent school while still providing state funded education for all its pupils.
-On entry to King's in Year 7 pupils are placed in one of 5 tutor groups, which change upon entry into the fourth year.
+On entry to King's in Year 7 pupils are placed in one of five tutor groups, which change upon entry into the fourth year.
 The school's Junior Department opened in September 2011 for "key stage two" pupils (Ages 7 – 11), including cathedral choristers.